chrischristakis/seecs/ReadME.md

    }
 }
 ```
-This is more rigid, and some call it an anti-pattern in an ECS, but it definitely has its merits and could potentially be more performant than views, since you won't waste any iterations.
+This is more rigid, and some call it an anti-pattern in an ECS, but it definitely has its merits and could potentially be more performant than views.
+It's a good idea to benchmark both.
-However, I found .ForEach is typically faster than manually iterating through a list of IDs (.Get<Component>(...) is slower than a view), so I'd recommend sticking to views until you see a need for ID lists.

 ### Things I'll get around to:

-- Events
 - Copying
 - Serialization (...?)